 If there’s no problem there’s no need to change.

 In a time of change, people are likely to be feeling uncertain, nervous, or even afraid.
 Being clear about what the current situation is and why change is needed can help them overcome their fear by providing the motivation people will need to change their behaviour and start to do something different.

 As Jack Welch used to put it, when he was CEO of General Electric:

 “Face reality as it is, not as it was, or as you wish it to be.”

-The more clearly you can show your audience that they have a problem they need to resolve, the more inspired they will be to follow your solution.
+The more clearly you can show your audience how they have a problem that they need to address, the more inspired and energetic they will be to follow your solution.